maxwai/adlist-merger/README.md

 The Tool needs a `config.xml` in the appdata folder.
 An example config file will be created if none is present.

+The Tool expects a `git_folder` folder in the project root where the files will be created and updated.
+Be sure to already have a working git folder there were a push works and doesn't need any username/password input from the user.

 ### Prerequisites

 You will need Java Version 17 or later to make it work.
 It may work with lower Java versions, but it